fusionpbx/fusionpbx-docs/source/firewall/firewall_devices/zyxel.rst

                 * Click the Add button

-Create a name, and enter the static public IP of your PBX.
+Create a name, and enter the static public IP of your FusionPBX.
 If you have more than one, such as a failover, add that as well and create a group.

 .. image:: ../../_static/images/firewall/fusionpbx_zyxel_usg60_bwm_.png
         :scale: 85%